transdigiware/predictive-model-on-watson-ml/README.md

 * Save the username, password and instance_id to a text file on your machine.
 You’ll need this information later in your Jupyter notebook.

-### 6. Create a notebook in IBM Data Science Experience
+### 6. Create a notebook in IBM Watson Studio

 * If you don't have your newly created Project open, first click `Projects` -> `View All Projects`, and then select your newly created project from Step 4.
-Next, in the Data Science Experience browser tab click on `Overview` and then click `add notebooks`.
+Next, in the Watson Studio browser tab click on `Overview` and then click `add notebooks`.

   ![](doc/source/images/add-notebook.png?raw=true)